 What is Life Like for Chemotherapy Patients?

 Chances are that you, or someone you know, have experienced chemotherapy for the treatment of cancer.
 Veterinarians who treat animals for cancer use many of the same chemotherapy agents that human oncologists use.
-Yet, in many ways the experience for pets seems very different.
+Yet, in many ways, the experience for pets seems very different.
 Why?
 For one thing, dosages of chemotherapy agents used in animals tend to be much lower than those used in people.
 Humans are given the highest doses possible, the consequences of which may require bone marrow transplantation, extended hospitalization, and numerous costly medications-all with good cause.
-However, for veterinary patients, this process would be unacceptable and cost prohibitive for most owners.
+However, for veterinary patients, this process would be unacceptable and cost-prohibitive for most owners.
 The general quality of life for many veterinary cancer treatment patients can be surprisingly good and very close to normal.
 Most of the time they can maintain their normal activities, travel, and have fun with the families that love and care for them.

 Most currently used anti-cancer agents do not specifically target cancer cells.
 Rather, they target and damage or kill rapidly growing cells.
 For the patient, this means cells lining the stomach and intestine (high turnover rate), cells of the bone marrow that make up the immune system (white blood cells, in particular), and cancer cells.
 It then is little surprise that the most common side effects of chemotherapy agents include mild to moderate nausea, vomiting, diarrhea, and increased risk of infection.
 Hair loss, in contrast to humans, is uncommon in dogs and cats on chemotherapy.
-In most animals, hair does not grow continually throughout their lives like it does in people.
-Some breeds, however, are susceptible to at least some hair loss (especially poodles, sheepdogs, Scotties and schnauzers).
+In most animals, hair does not grow continually throughout their lives as it does in people.
+Some breeds, however, are susceptible to at least some hair loss (especially poodles, sheepdogs, Scotties, and schnauzers).
 If your pet requires a groomer to trim its hair coat – then some hair loss can be anticipated.
 Pets, however, are not bothered much by this – and they seem to enjoy stylish polar-tec jackets as gifts.
-The good news is that the normal cell lines can almost always regenerate themselves, while the less well organized malignant cells suffer great damage.
+The good news is that the normal cell lines can almost always regenerate themselves, while the less well-organized malignant cells suffer great damage.
 However, even at higher dosages, microscopic malignant cell clones remain alive, albeit dormant in the body.
-Eventually these give rise to drug-resistant cell lines.
+Eventually, these give rise to drug-resistant cell lines.
 This is the biological basis of recurrent or metastatic cancers.

 Although there is a risk of side effects, the majority of patients complete their therapies without major complications.
 If they do occur, however, you should be prepared to recognize them and take appropriate action.
-Over time, the tendency is to have less frequent side effects, as the individual animal’s sensitivity to the drug agents become known, the treatments are less frequent, and the cancer is in remission.
+Over time, the tendency is to have less frequent side effects, as the individual animal’s sensitivity to the drug agents becomes known, the treatments are less frequent, and the cancer is in remission.

 Risks to People Living with Chemotherapy-Treated Pets